mosip/documentation/docs/release/enhancements-1.2.0.md

 - Added support for displaying custom validation messages in UI components.
 For example, instead of just displaying 'Invalid email' or 'Invalid phone', it can be made more specific like 'Invalid email format' or 'Phone number cannot exceed 10 digits'.
 - The Send OTP button on the login page will be disabled till the OTP expiry time elapses.
 - A pre-registration application will be locked and no further modifications will be allowed on it once an appointment is booked for the same.
-- Registration client will be able to perform an on-demand fetch for pre-registration application irrespective of its booking status.
+- Registration Client will be able to perform an on-demand fetch for pre-registration application irrespective of its booking status.
-- Encryption of Pre-registration data during data sync with Registration Client.
+- Encryption of pre-registration data during data sync with Registration Client.
-- Added support for registration centre name and address in the notification template.
+- Added support for registration center name and address in the notification template.
 - The structure of how the documents were stored in MinIO has been changed.
 Now we will have a single bucket with different folders for each PRID.
 - The resident's consent is captured as part of the audit table.

-## Registration Client
+## Registration Client[RC]
-- Using the registration client, the operator can collect demographic data of residents in multiple languages (more than two).
+- Using the [Registration Client](registration-client.md), the operator can collect demographic data of residents in multiple languages (more than two).
 Earlier there was a restriction for only two languages.
-- Using the UI spec, the order of the screens and in which screen what data needs to be captured can be controlled.
+- Using the [UI specifications](registration-client-ui-specifications.md), the order of the screens and in which screen what data needs to be captured can be controlled.
-- In the UI spec, the subtype can be set to RID, UIN or VID to perform validation for RID, UIN and VID using the in-build validator libraries.
+- In the UI spec,
+    * the sub-type can be set to RID, UIN or VID to perform validation for RID, UIN and VID using the in-build validator libraries.
-- In the UI spec, regex validation for different languages can be added.
+    * regex validation for different languages can be added.
-- In the UI spec, support for multiple age groups has been added.
+    * support for multiple age groups has been added.
-- During operator onboarding, the operator’s VID should be stored in keycloak instead of RID for authentication.
+- During [operator onboarding](operator-onboarding.md), the operator’s VID should be stored in Keycloak instead of RID for authentication.
 - A control panel has been added in the registration client for biometric devices, non-biometric devices, configurable settings, registration client jobs have been added.
-  - If multiple devices are connected we can set a particular device as the default
+  - If multiple devices are connected, we can set a particular device as the default.
-  - For some of the local configurations can be modified by the operator using the settings page
+  - For some of the local configurations, they can be modified by the operator using the [Settings](registration-client-settings-page.md) page.
-  - All of the job schedules can be locally modified and the jobs can also be triggered individually
+  - All of the job schedules can be locally modified and the jobs can also be triggered individually.
 - All operations on the registration client are now performed based on the local time zone.
 - Any anti-virus or transliteration implementation can be plugged in during the registration client packaging.
 - The GPS and scanner implementation is moved to separate libraries so that countries can customize these implementations.